-a. history\control is synonymous with HISTCONTROL in versions of bash prior to 2.0.
-Versions prior to 1.14 only define history\control. ignoreboth is not available in bash versions prior to 1.14.
-HISTCON-TROL is now considered to be obsolete, having been superseded by HISTIGNORE.
+^a history_control is synonymous with HISTCONTROL in versions of bash prior to 2.0.
+Versions prior to 1.14 only define history_control. ignoreboth is not available in bash versions prior to 1.14.
+HISTCONTROL is a colon-separated list, and erasedups has been added in bash 3.0 and later.

-b.
-This variable is not available in versions of bash prior to 2.0.
+^b This variable is not available in versions of bash prior to 2.0.